Chapter

 What does John 4:3 mean?

-Jesus is leaving Judea in order to avoid a confrontation with the Pharisees.
+Jesus is leaving Judea to delay confrontation with the Pharisees.
 Local religious leaders had felt the need to investigate John the Baptist (John 1:19), which eventually caused an argument (John 3:25).
 Now, Jesus' ministry is even more popular than John's (John 4:1).
 However, this is not the right time for a conflict with these men (John 2:4), so Jesus travels back to Galilee.

 Samaritans were a half-Jew, half-Gentile tribe, both ethnically and religiously.
 As a result, they were despised by most Israelites (John 4:9).
 The shortest route from Jerusalem to Galilee is straight through Samaria.
-However, the more typical choice for Jewish travelers was to travel north only after passing east over the Jordan river, avoiding the Samaritans entirely.
+However, the typical choice for Jewish travelers was to travel north only after passing east over the Jordan river, avoiding the Samaritans entirely.
 Just as Jesus is submissive to the Father's timing, He is also submissive to His plans.
-Therefore, verse 4 will indicate that Jesus "had to pass through Samaria."
-While this is not true in a literal geographical sense, what happens next proves that it was certainly necessary in the context of His mission.
+Therefore, this account will indicate that Jesus "had to pass through Samaria" (John 4:4).
+While this is not the case in a literal geographical sense, what happens next proves that it was certainly necessary in the context of His mission.

 Expand